-Custom sawing services are provided at our farm at the cost of $60 per hour, with a one hour minimum.
+Custom sawing services are provided at our farm at the cost of $70 per hour, with a $100 minimum.
 The cost can be minimized if the customer is able to move the boards as they are cut.
-Typically, it takes about one hour to saw two 16" logs.
+Typically, it takes about one hour to saw two 16 inch logs.
 Most customers bring their logs to the farm to avoid the travel and preparation costs incurred otherwise.
+We can saw about any log starting at 6 inches in diameter, 5 feet long, up to 30 inches in diameter, 20 feet long.
+The smaller logs are probably not cost effective.
+The most desirable logs are 12 inches inside the bark, small end, straight, and 8 to 16 feet long.
 If you are interested in having logs custom sawn, please call Dan Cassens at 765-412-6844 for details and scheduling.

 WEST LAFAYETTE, Ind.
 (WLFI) - Trees around a city or town can help clean the air and add beauty.
 But when a tree has to be removed, the leftover wood may be left to decompose or be burned.
 However, there are ways people can use the old wood as lumber to make something permanent.
 News 18 takes a look at urban wood and how one local man is turning one of his old trees into a treasure.